Iyouboushi/mIRC-BattleArena/readme.md

 * Added Dragon Hunting.
 Dragons can spawn and create lairs around the land and players need to hunt them down.
 * Re-Added nearly every battle formula the bot has had since its inception.
 This can be toggled by bot owners to pick the one they like the most.
 * Added more armor, items and new portal battles for everyone to enjoy
+* Added new system.dat flags
+* Added new bot admin commands
+* Added new monster/boss flags

 CHANGES:
 * Changed PVP battles so that they can be level capped